 Managing Director, Development

 Nicole Systrom is a managing director overseeing Cyclotron Road’s outreach and development efforts.
 In her roles at Cyclotron Road, PRIME Coalition, and as board member of the Energy Foundation, Systrom develops programs to increase the capacity of foundations, family offices, and seed investors to support ventures that mitigate climate change and advance innovative energy solutions, with both charitable and for-profit investment dollars.
 She has published work on facets of clean energy ranging from gaps in the hard technology innovation ecosystem to state energy policy.
 Systrom earned an M.B.A./M.S. in environment and resources from the Stanford Graduate School of Business, and a B.S. in earth systems, also from Stanford University.
-Systrom manages Cyclotron Road as an employee of Activation Energy.
+Systrom manages Cyclotron Road as an employee of Activate.

 Email: nicole [at] cyclotronroad [dot] org

 Brenna Teigler is committed to directing and increasing the efficiency of our program operations.
 Prior to Cyclotron Road, she was an American Association for the Advancement of Science (AAAS) Science and Technology Policy Fellow in the Office of Energy Efficiency and Renewable Energy at the U.S. Department of Energy (DOE).
 During her two-year fellowship, she was a project manager for the Clean Energy Manufacturing Initiative and Technology-to-Market Program where she spearheaded an effort called Build4Scale to develop manufacturing training for hardware innovators.
 Teigler has a PhD in biophysics from Harvard and a BS in physics from Rutgers, the State University of New Jersey.
-Teigler supports Cyclotron Road as an employee of Berkeley Lab.
+Teigler supports Cyclotron Road as an employee of Activate.

 Email: brenna [at] cyclotronroad [dot] org